ivs-kuleuven/platosim3/docs/source/SimulationSteps.md

 - <code>FrontEndElectronics</code>
 - and <code>Detector</code> controls all the different (sub-)pixel maps.

-The blue file icons attached to several boxes indicate that information about its responsibility is provided in the @ref configurationParameters "YAML configuration file", while the green file icons indicate that the component is writing information into the @ref OutputFileDescription "HDF5 output file".
+The blue file icons attached to several boxes indicate that information about its responsibility is provided in the @ref ConfigurationParameters "YAML configuration file", while the green file icons indicate that the component is writing information into the @ref OutputFileDescription "HDF5 output file".

 @image html "/images/PlatoSim3 Detailed Design.png" "Figure 2: Detailed design of PlatoSim3."